What do the air quality bands mean?

 short term index every day and yet fail an

 which is based on long term health effects.

-The system index has 4 bands indicating the degree of air pollution and the health risk.
+The index has four bands indicating the degree of air pollution and the health risk.
 These are calcualted for each pollutant and then the

 To use the index follow the following three steps: